 Your startups launch party is your introduction to all the investors, journalists, suppliers, clients and other important people in your industry.
-Making sure you get it right is important, which is why the experts at Glaziers Hall have come together to help.
+Making sure you get it right is important, which is why the experts at event venue Glaziers Hall have come together to help.
 Our events team have helped startups achieve amazing launch parties and below are some top tips to help you succeed.
 Here are our 10 tips on how to plan a launch event…

 1. Have a goal.

 You are planning a launch event, but what do you want to get out of it?
 If your answer is not focused and well defined then you are not ready.
 Some good goals could be to:

 - win new investment.
 Whatever your goal is, you need it to be clear so you can move forward with confidence.

 Having a pre-event goal is not enough.
 Post event, you need to know what you have achieved and whether your event has met your goal.
 For instance, if you are looking for brand recognition, tracking mentions of your event hashtag on social media could be a good way to measure success.
 The point is to understand what you achieve.